 Katya ,"We are Russian, vodka is functional necessity like strong black tea, also caviar, the three food groups."

 Ellen laughs, "I'm turning Russian.
-I need to listen to my Japanese program, gonna park on the balcony naked, catch the sun and practice."
+I need to listen to my Japanese program, gonna park on the balcony, catch the sun and practice."

 Katja and Katya join her, the Pimsleur lessons are a half hour each, after one, they turn over to tummy for the second.
 Then inside, an hour of Caribbean sun is enough for now.
 Showers, airy sundresses and a drive around the island seems right.
 They pick up fish sandwiches at Art Mels, the hotel concierge said it was a must stop.
 It's a tiny place, no tables, just order, take the bag and go.